 All the Departments of the College of Veterinary and Animal Science Bikaner offering postgraduate degree programmes at Masters as well as at Doctoral level to conduct research on basic as well as applied aspects of clinical, para-clinical and animal husbandry disciplines.
 Collaboration of these Departments with various livestock based research institutions of Indian Council of Agricultural Research viz., National Research Centre on Camel, Central Sheep and Wool Research Institute Avikanagar, National Research Centre on Equine, Bikaner and Central Arid Zone Research Institute, Bikaner is active and provide solution to different health as well as production problems of livestock owners through diagnostic research and treatments.

-- The college is able to bring out a monthly animal disease forecast bulletin for all the districts of the state regularly since April, 2004.
-Through this bulletin, the farmers as well as field veterinarians are informed well in advance the probability of occurrence of animal diseases in the state so that appropriate preventive measures can be taken up.
-This strategy has resulted into marked reduction in economic losses of livestock owners.
-This bulletin is made available in the college website in Hindi apart from transmitting it through electronic and print media.
+- The college is able to bring out a monthly animal disease forecast bulletin for all the districts of the state regularly since April 2004.
+Through this bulletin, the farmers, as well as field veterinarians, are informed well in advance the probability of occurrence of animal diseases in the state so that appropriate preventive measures can be taken up.
+This strategy has resulted in a marked reduction in economic losses of livestock owners.
+This bulletin is made available on the college website in Hindi apart from transmitting it through electronic and print media.

 - The services like animal disease diagnosis, feed and fodder analysis, artificial insemination and other such services meant for the benefit of livestock holders directly are being organised by College.

-- The Department Extension Education of this college conduct regular livestock owners’ training programmes along with the trainings of field veterinarians as well as para-veterinary staff.
-Outreach services to earmarked villages and areas in the form of health and care camps, on-farm trainings & demonstrations and ambulatory services are carried out.
+- The Department Extension Education of this college conducts regular livestock owners’ training programmes along with the training of field veterinarians as well as para-veterinary staff.
+Outreach services to earmarked villages and areas in the form of health and care camps, on-farm training & demonstrations and ambulatory services are carried out.